Choose Texas Power logo

 Usage pattern

 Your usage habits matter when picking an energy plan because some plans work better for certain patterns.
-For example, bill credit plans are great when they match your usage level but can be more expensive if you do not meet thresholds.
-Likewise, free nights and weekends plans benefit those who use energy mostly at night but may cost more for daytime users.
+For example, bill credit plans are great when they match your usage level but can be more expensive if you do not meet the required threshold.
+Likewise, free nights and weekends plans benefit customers who use energy mostly at night but will cost more for daytime users.
 Consider your habits to determine whether a plan’s unique features will help you save.

 Unsure which plan is right for you?
 Luckily, our customized shopping experience identifies which plans best match your energy needs.
 Be prepared to enter some information, including: